nerdschoolbergen/react/exercise-1/README.md

 ### Test

-We already know we have one test in `src/App.test.js`, so we assume running `npm test` will find and run it.
+:book: We already know we have one test in `src/App.test.js`, so we assume running `npm test` will find and run it.

 :pencil2: Run `npm test`.
 It should produce 1 green test passing.
 The command also entered _watch mode_ which'll re-run relevant tests when source files changes.
 It can be useful to leave this open in another terminal window while working.